Comments about climate change and carbon taxes are arriving almost daily via email.

 “How can we possibly expect to reduce emissions when goods and services do not include the cost of polluting to influence our purchasing decisions?”

-Carbon taxes target goods and services which are NOT discretionary
+Carbon taxes target goods and services which are NOT discretionary.

 adjective

-"rules are inevitably less flexible than a discretionary policy"
+- available for use at the discretion of the user."rules are inevitably less flexible than a discretionary policy"

 Ie, people cannot chose(sic) whether or not to heat their house, take the bus to work, buy groceries or put gasoline in their cars.